2022 RECE Conference

 The University of British Columbia • Vancouver • Canada • June 23 – 26, 2022

-We invite early childhood researchers, scholars, educators, pedagogues, teacher‐educators, and activists to the 28th Annual Hybrid Reconceptualizing Early Childhood Education (RECE) Conference, to be held at the University of British Columbia, in Vancouver, British Columbia, Canada.
+We invited early childhood researchers, scholars, educators, pedagogues, teacher‐educators, and activists to the 28th Annual Hybrid Reconceptualizing Early Childhood Education (RECE) Conference, held at the University of British Columbia, in Vancouver, British Columbia, Canada.

-In light of existential and multifaceted social and environmental issues, the 2022 hybrid RECE conference centers on the notion of place.
+In light of existential and multifaceted social and environmental issues, the 2022 hybrid RECE conference centered on the notion of place.
 However, place is always political and not innocent.
-RECE 2022 will be in Vancouver, a city situated on the unceded, traditional and ancestral territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.
+RECE 2022 was held in Vancouver, a city situated on the unceded, traditional and ancestral territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.

-The conference seeks to engage with the histories and presents of these Indigenous peoples and the histories and presents of other Indigenous peoples across the globe.
-In honouring place, it seeks to elevate relations with Land and the ongoing destructive effects of colonization, displacement, and the fatal impact of residential schools on children and families.
-In honouring place, RECE 2022 acknowledges the work of contemporary Indigenous researchers, educators and allies who center Land in reviving cultural identity, community, resurgence and decolonization.
+The conference seeked to engage with the histories and presents of these Indigenous peoples and the histories and presents of other Indigenous peoples across the globe.
+In honouring place, it seeked to elevate relations with Land and the ongoing destructive effects of colonization, displacement, and the fatal impact of residential schools on children and families.
+In honouring place, RECE 2022 acknowledged the work of contemporary Indigenous researchers, educators and allies who center Land in reviving cultural identity, community, resurgence and decolonization.

 Place is inherently relational.
 It is a multilayered construct that can help us open up, hold, and sustain generative conversations across disciplines and from our different locations.
-The theme of place calls conference attendees to explore the ways we inhabit and relate to the world.
-Attending to place compels us to move beyond the autonomous individual, and state to find the dynamic relations between place, identity, and community.
+The theme of place called on conference attendees to explore the ways we inhabit and relate to the world.
+Attending to place compelled us to move beyond the autonomous individual, and state to find the dynamic relations between place, identity, and community.

-Place invites us to notice, attend, and respond to what and who makes up the human and more-than-human places we live in.
-Importantly, it calls on us to take responsibility, engage in creating sustainability and commit to reparation.
-By re-centering place, we strive to address and respond to the urgency of the climate crisis.
+Place invited us to notice, attend, and respond to what and who makes up the human and more-than-human places we live in.
+Importantly, it called on us to take responsibility, engage in creating sustainability and commit to reparation.
+By re-centering place, we addressed and responded to the urgency of the climate crisis.
 How do early childhood researchers, educators, children and communities attend to climate emergencies?
 What kinds of pedagogies nurture care for and with our world?

-RECE 2022 poses and responds to new questions about acts of gathering, their purpose, possibilities, and responsibilities especially in relation to being together in/with place.
+RECE 2022 posed and responded to new questions about acts of gathering, their purpose, possibilities, and responsibilities especially in relation to being together in/with place.
 How can we create more engaging, equitable and sustainable place/s for the exchange of ideas while continuing to build a robust community of reconceptualizing scholars and educators?
-Most importantly, RECE 2022 hopes to reconnect old friends, enable new connections and sharing of stories of life during the last two years, and for reimagining RECE’s work in a post-pandemic world.
+Most importantly, RECE 2022 reconnected old friends, enabled new connections and sharing of stories of life during the last two years, and for reimaged RECE’s work in a post-pandemic world.